qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

 *My Comments*:

-* Ground breaking contribution.
-Scores have improved a lot by now though.
+* This was a ground breaking contribution but state of the art has improved a lot by now though.

 <a name="segnet"></a>